 - Heel pain Pain in the arch of the foot

 - Pain is worse with dorsiflexion of the foot (Bringing toes up toward your knee)

 Plantar Fasciitis is not a permanent condition, lasting from weeks to months depending on when and how you treat it.
 There are some treatments that are aimed only at relieving the pain associated with Plantar Fasciitis.
 Of course you may think that is the whole point: to get rid of the pain.
 However, pain relief is not the same as correcting the problem.
 In fact, focusing on pain relief can make the problem worse in some cases, allowing you to damage your foot further without feeling the resulting pain.
-Approaches like cortisone shots or non-steroidal anti-inflammatory drugs (NSAIDs) as a primary treatment for Plantar Fasciitis carry additional risks such as degeneration of the plantar fascia or even gastrointestinal bleeding.

 There are a number of safe and effective conservative approaches to treating Plantar Fasciitis and the pain it causes.
 As always, discuss any stretching and/or treatment options with your doctor prior to starting.

 Remember the example of women who wear high heeled shoes?
 Walking around all day long with the toes pointed all the time shortened the plantar fascia, causing inflammation and pain.
 The way to undo a problem like that caused by high heeled shoes would be to wear high toed shoe instead.
 You won’t find any shoes like that though because a shoe designed that way would be almost impossible to walk in.